amazon-archives/ask-sdk-frameworks-java/ask-sdk-mvc/README.md

 #### View Resolver

-Resolves a View to render the return value of a controller's method as a `Response`.
+Resolves a view to render the return value of a controller's method as a `Response`.
 Supports request and exception handler methods, e.g. the return value of a method annotated with `@RequestMapping`, `@IntentMapping` or `@ExceptionHandler`.

 **Example**: render a string returned by a controller as the output speech.